Chef Dan Coudreaut ’95, Industry Experience at its Best

 CIA Alumni Bio

-Formerly McDonald’s senior director of culinary innovation, a position he held for 13 years, Dan Coudreaut was responsible for developing menu items for the more than 13,700 restaurants that comprise the nation’s largest burger chain.
+Dan Coudreaut, managing director of Coudreaut & Associates in Chicago, served as McDonald’s the vice president of culinary innovation and executive chef, a position he held for 13 years.
+Dan was responsible for developing menu items for the more than 13,700 restaurants that comprise the nation’s largest burger chain.
 In that position, he introduced a host of innovative new items to customers, including the popular line of Premium Chicken Sandwiches, creative salad variations such as the Asian Chicken Salad, the Angus Burger line of sandwiches, McCafe coffee drinks, breakfast oatmeal options, the Egg White Delight McMuffin, and Real Fruit Smoothie beverages.

 Dan’s accomplishments have been recognized through many honors and accolades throughout his career, including being listed among the NRN 50:R&D Culinarians by Nation’s Restaurant News in 2003 and in 2006, he received that magazine’s Chef/Innovator MenuMasters Award.

 Chef Dan Coudreaut majored in culinary arts at The Culinary Institute of America in Hyde Park, NY.
 He is the managing director of Coudreaut & Associates in Chicago, IL.